-From sore nipples, to leaking during intercourse, to reduced vaginal lubrication—breastfeeding can indeed interrupt your sex life.
-Sex may be different than it was, but it can still be pleasurable.
+From sore nipples to leaking during intercourse to reduced vaginal lubrication—breastfeeding can indeed interrupt your sex life.
+Sex may be different, but it can still be pleasurable.
 Talk with your doctor if you have any concerns.

-Leaking breast milk is the result of your hormones and your milk supply normalizing.
+Leaking breast milk results from hormones and your milk supply normalizing.
 Sometimes milk may drip from the breast opposite the one being used, and sometimes just thinking about your baby can cause leaking.
 Use a cloth breast pad insert in your nursing bra to absorb drips, and change it often to avoid chafing.

-Breastfeeding is an amazing way to relax and bond with your baby.
-It may take awhile for you and your baby to become nursing pros, but once you’ve found your groove, you’ll be putting your feet up and letting the peaceful hormones flow.
+Breastfeeding can be an amazing way to relax and bond with your baby.
+It may take a while for you and your little one to become nursing pros, but once you’ve found your groove, you’ll be putting your feet up and letting the peaceful hormones flow.

 Nursing may be natural, but every mom is a novice when they begin.
 Take your time and be kind to yourself.
 With the right strategies, some trial and error, and a bit of patience, you have an increased chance of breastfeeding success.